tradingview/documentation-guidelines/PineUserManual/WritingStyle.md

+### Pine keywords

 ### Capitalization of titles
-Capitalize only the first word of the title
+Capitalize only the first word of the title and headings: "Chart information", "Other timeframes and data".